 \section{Related Work}

-Recent research has examined the use of large language models (LLMs) as mathematical tutors, with mixed evidence regarding their pedagogical quality.
-While LLMs can generate fluent and well-structured feedback, human tutors continue to outperform them on core pedagogical functions, particularly the accurate identification and correction of student errors involving conceptual misunderstandings or multi-step reasoning \cite{wang2024bridging}.
-Related findings show that LLMs may produce feedback that appears appropriate while failing to correctly determine whether a student response is incorrect \cite{kakarla2024using}.
+Recent research has examined the use of LLMs as mathematical tutors, with mixed evidence regarding their pedagogical quality.
+While LLMs can generate fluent and well-structured feedback, human tutors continue to outperform them on core functions such as accurately identifying and correcting student errors, particularly in cases involving conceptual misunderstandings or multi-step reasoning \cite{wang2024bridging}.
+Related work also shows that LLMs may produce seemingly appropriate feedback while failing to correctly determine whether a response is incorrect \cite{kakarla2024using}.

-Comparative work further indicates differences in how human and LLM tutors structure feedback.
-Both tend to rely on hint-based guidance rather than direct solutions, but LLMs more often provide compound feedback, whereas human tutors typically deliver focused, single-action interventions \cite{kucheria2025comparing}.
+Comparative studies further highlight differences in feedback structure: both human and LLM tutors rely on hint-based guidance, but LLMs more often provide compound feedback, whereas human tutors tend to deliver focused, single-action interventions \cite{kucheria2025comparing}.